-Trollhunters is an animated series that will be launched by Netflix on December 23.
-Voice actors include Ron Perlman, Kelsey Grammer, Steven Yeun, and Charlie Saxton, while the main character was voiced by the late Anton Yelchin, whom the cast and crew all paid tribute to during the panel, and in the end credits of the screening.
+Trollhunters: Tales of Arcadia is an animated series that will be launched by Netflix on December 23.
+Voice actors include Ron Perlman, Kelsey Grammer, Steven Yeun, and Charlie Saxton, while the main character is voiced by the late Anton Yelchin, whom the cast and crew all paid tribute to during the panel and in the end credits of the screening.

-Ron Perlman, soon to be seen in Fantastic Beasts, voices the monstrous troll Bular, whom Perlman jokes is “pissed off at everything.”
+Ron Perlman, soon to be seen in Fantastic Beasts and Where to Find Them, voices the monstrous troll Bular, whom Perlman jokes is “pissed off at everything.”
 Since this was not Perlman’s first time acting behind a digitally created character, we asked him if playing a character that’s CGI vs. one performed with prosthetics changed his acting approach.